sarthtalati/v1.1-API-Documentation/source/includes/_requests.md

 base_type | enum | Identifier that you want to update.
-Value: `MOBILE`, `EMAIL`, `EXTERNAL_ID`. old_value | string | The current value of the customer identifier. new_value | string | The new value of the customer identifier. client_auto_approve | boolean | If the value is true, approves request directly when the request is submitted.
-This even overrides the back-end configurations set on Member Care.
-Hence, highly recommended not to use in normal cases is_one_step_change | boolean | Pass `true` for one step identifier change.
+Value: `MOBILE`, `EMAIL`, `EXTERNAL_ID`. old_value | string | The current value of the customer identifier. new_value | string | The new value of the customer identifier.

 <aside class="notice">Parameters marked with * are mandatory. </aside>